tldr-pages/tldr/pages/common/jhsdb.md

 # jhsdb

-> Attach to a Java process or launch a postmortem debugger to analyze the content of a core dump from a crashed Java Virtual Machine (JVM).
+> Attach to a Java process or launch a postmortem debugger to analyze the core dump from a crashed Java Virtual Machine.

 - Using pid to connect to a hung process: